 What is presbyopia?

 Presbyopia is a natural part of aging.
 As you grow older, the lenses in your eyes thicken.
 They lose their elasticity, and the muscles surrounding the lenses weaken.
 Both these changes decrease your ability to focus, especially on near objects.
-The changes take place gradually, though it may seem that this loss of accommodation occurs quickly.
+The changes take place gradually, though it may seem like it happens quickly.

 What are the symptoms?

 The main symptom of presbyopia is blurred vision, especially when you do close work or try to focus on near objects.
 This is worse in dim light or when you are fatigued.
 Presbyopia can also cause headaches or eyestrain.

 Presbyopia can often be diagnosed with a general eye exam.
 Your doctor will test your visual acuity (sharpness of vision) and how your eyes change focus from near to far.
 They'll also check the muscles in your eyes and the condition of your retinas.
 Measurements may be taken for glasses or contact lenses.

 Presbyopia can usually be corrected with glasses or contact lenses.
 If you didn't need glasses or contacts before presbyopia appeared, you can probably correct your eyesight by using reading glasses for close work.
 Glasses you buy without a prescription may be sufficient.
 But check with your eye doctor to find out the right glasses for you.
 If you do buy glasses without a prescription, try out a few different pairs of varying strength (magnification) to make sure you get glasses that will help you read without straining.